sumitkumarpaul/bidirectional_privacy/README.md

 ./setup.sh
 ```

 It should complete its execution, without any error.
+This script installs the required softwares and enables remote attestation in the newly created VM.

-In other environment, please perform the follwing steps in the proper order.
+If you are using other environment, please perform the follwing steps in the specified order.

+***Note:*** If you are in Microsoft Azure's SGX-enabled DC4SV3 instance and already executed `./setup.sh` successfully, then you can skip the rest of the steps mentioned in *Section 2* and can jump to [*Section 3*](#3-verify-installation-and-setup).

 ### 2.1 Install *Gramine* in your system

 How to install *Gramine* in your system can be found in [this detailed guide](https://gramine.readthedocs.io/en/latest/installation.html).